 Do you have a smart wired home?

-If your house is pre-wired with data cable, our technicians may be able to utilise the internet hardware box and conduit.
+If your house is pre-wired with data cable, our technicians may be able to utilise existing cable or conduit.
 This simplifies the job, and also reduces costs related to materials used during the install.

 To sum it up, the cost of installing CCTV cameras on your property depends on 3 key factors.